yunusdemir/django-bg-tasks/README.rst

 .. image:: https://travis-ci.org/arteria/django-background-tasks.svg
     :target: https://travis-ci.org/arteria/django-background-tasks

+↑ Yes, the tests are failing but the app works as expected.
+See issue 25_ for more info.

 Django Background Task is a databased-backed work queue for Django_, loosely based around Ruby's DelayedJob_ library.
 This project was adopted and adapted from this_ repo.